Section 1: INTRODUCTION AND SCOPE

 Navigation and Interaction Data: We automatically collect information about how users navigate and interact with the Platform, including pages viewed, features accessed, time spent on different sections, search queries performed, filters applied, and content engagement patterns.

-Technical Performance Data: We collect information about Platform performance from the user perspective, including page load times, error encounters, feature availability, mobile app crashes, and other technical metrics that affect user experience quality.
+Technical Performance Data: We collect information about Platform performance from the user perspective, including page load times, error encounters, feature availability, mobile app crashes, and other technical metrics.

 2.3 Device and Technical Information

-Device Characteristics: We automatically collect information about devices used to access the Platform, including device type, operating system, browser version, screen resolution, available memory, and hardware capabilities that may affect Platform functionality.
+Device Characteristics: We automatically collect information about devices used to access the Platform, including device type, operating system, browser version, screen resolution, available memory, and hardware capabilities.

-Network and Connection Information: We collect data about network connections including IP addresses, internet service provider information, connection speed, connection stability, and geographic location derived from IP addresses to optimize content delivery and detect potential security issues.
+Network and Connection Information: We collect data about network connections including IP addresses, internet service provider information, connection speed, and geographic location derived from IP addresses.

-Mobile Application Data: Mobile app usage generates additional technical information including app version, device identifiers, push notification tokens, location services permissions, and mobile-specific usage patterns that differ from web browser usage.
+Mobile Application Data: Mobile app usage generates additional technical information including app version, device identifiers, push notification tokens, location services permissions, and mobile-specific usage patterns.

-Security and Fraud Prevention Data: We collect information to protect Platform security, including login attempts, suspicious activity patterns, geolocation anomalies, device fingerprinting data, and other indicators that help prevent unauthorized access and fraudulent activity.
+Security and Fraud Prevention Data: We collect information to protect Platform security, including login attempts, suspicious activity patterns, geolocation anomalies, device fingerprinting data, and other indicators.

 2.4 Communication Information

-Marketing Communications: For users who opt into marketing communications, we track email open rates, click-through rates, content preferences, unsubscribe requests, and engagement patterns to personalize and improve marketing effectiveness while respecting user preferences.
+Marketing Communications: For users who opt into marketing communications, we track email open rates, click-through rates, content preferences, unsubscribe requests, and engagement patterns.

-Legal and Compliance Communications: We maintain records of legal notices, dispute communications, compliance inquiries, and other formal communications that may be required for legal proceedings or regulatory compliance.
+Legal and Compliance Communications: We maintain records of legal notices, dispute communications, compliance inquiries, and other formal communications.

 2.5 Payment and Billing Information